rmflight/affyMM/jc_presentation/rmflight_biomedCom_2012.md

 ## Comparison of PM and MM Signals

-- MM probes generally show lower signal intensity
+- MM generally show lower signal than PM
-- MM probes in exons tend toward the signal of PM probes in exons
+- MM in exons **trend** toward the signal of PM in exons
-- Although few in number, these would confound any analysis depending on PM - MM
+- These would confound any analysis depending on PM - MM

 ## PM MM Negative Difference